-Review and Changes to these Contract Standing Orders
+16 Review and Changes to these Contract Standing Orders

 16.1 These Contract Standing Orders shall be reviewed and updated on a regular basis.
-Save in the case of revisions to the EU Thresholds in Contract Standing Order 7, amended

-Contract Standing Orders shall be recommended by the Constitutional Review Working Party to Council.
-The Procurement and Contracts Manager will make revisions to the EU Thresholds.
+Save in the case of revisions to the EU Thresholds in Contract Standing Order 7, amended Contract Standing Orders shall be recommended by the Constitutional Review Working Party to Council.
+The Strategic Procurement Manager will make revisions to the EU Thresholds as applicable and is permitted to undertake such minor amendments as a result of business restructuring as required from time to time.